 In your Talon course content, select the "Upload/Create" button, then "Create a Link".

-Find the persistent URL for the resource you want to link to (see directions for specific databases below).
+Find the persistent URL for the resource you want to link to, or create a stable link by adding Kirkwood's prefix to the link.
+Please see directions for specific databases below.

 Copy and paste.